.hack//G.U.: Scenario

 Haseo and Ovan were designed by Seiichiro Hosokawa.
 They were Hosokawa's first creations as a rookie at CyberConnect2.
 The staff asked previous artist Yoshiyuki Sadamoto for feedback on the character.
 As a result, some aesthetics from Haseo's design featured in the games' original trailers were removed from the finished product.
 Haseo was influenced by Manji from the manga Blade of the Immortal by Hiroaki Samura while Atoli's design was mix between Western and Eastern culture with a bird theme forming her naming and design.
 For Haseo's Xth form design, his bangs were made to symbolize his continued immaturity.
 Haseo can pursue a romance with certain other characters over the course of the games.
 Although Atoli was intended to be the main heroine, the team had issues while writing her to the point that Matsuyama himself chose other characters to romance when playing the game alone.
 This motivated Matsuyama to make her more appealing for the second chapter of .hack//G.U..

 The two leads, Haseo and Atoli, were voiced by Takahiro Sakurai and Ayako Kawasumi.
 Matsuyama was surprised by Sakurai's performance during Avatar battles where Haseo yells to summon Skeith; these were among Matsuyama's favorites as a result.
-Kawasumi also enjoyed voicing her character across thee series.
+Kawasumi also enjoyed voicing her character across the series.
 Other major actors include Megumi Toyoguchi and Mitsuki Saiga.
 Kaori Nazuka reprised her role as Shino from .hack//Roots.
 She enjoyed the process due to the friendship she formed with Sakurai and Hiroki Tōchi (Ovan) during the recording of the series.
 As in the previous games, Matsuyama appears and voices a character in Japanese, this time as Piros the 3rd.